Wyatt002/Camp-Scout/journals/connor_gariepy.md

 ## July 11, 2023

 Today we worked on:
+* Unit tests for 'api-weather' and 'api-facilities'
+* Implenting login on the front-end

 I started the day finishing up the last of the scrubbing I started before our vacation and remade branches I made for 'api-weather' and 'api-facilities' to remove prior